Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Experiments

 \subsubsection{Intersection over Union (IoU)}

-Intersection over Union (IoU) is a classical metric for evaluating the performance of the algorithm in object detection tasks.
-IoU is the ratio of the overlap and union of the generated candidate and the ground truth bounding box, representing the intersection of these two bounding boxes.
-And the equation is as follows:
+Intersection over Union (IoU) is a classical metric for evaluating the performance of the model for object detection.
+It calculates the ratio of the overlap and union between the generated candidate bounding box and the ground truth bounding box, which measures the intersection of these two bounding boxes.
+The IoU is represented by the following equation:

-where C represents the candidate bounding box and G represents the ground truth bounding box in which the object is located.
-The algorithm performance gets better as the IoU metric value increases, with higher IoU values representing less difference between the candidate and the ground truth bounding box.
+where $C$ represents the generated candidate bounding box, and $G$ represents the ground truth bounding box containing the object.
+The performance of the model improves as the IoU value increases, with higher IoU values indicating less difference between the generated candidate and ground truth bounding boxes.